Brown-University-Library/iip-texts/scripts/word-segmentation/README.md

-There are two sets of files that are used in adding word segmentation infromation to the IIP files.
+There are two sets of files that are used in adding word segmentation infmation to the IIP files.
 1. word_segmentation.py runs over a directory of IIP files.
-It copies the `<div type="edition" subtype="transcription">` into a new <div type="edition" subtype="segmented-transcription">` and surrounds every word in the inscription with a `<w>` element.
+It copies the `<div type="edition" subtype="transcription">` into a new `<div type="edition" subtype="segmented-transcription">` and surrounds every word in the inscription with a `<w>` element.
 The `<w>` elements have attributes indicating language, an ID that also has sequence information, and ultimately, the lemma.

   `<w xml:id="achz0001-2" xml:lang="la">Caesar</w>`